zazuko/kopflos/README.md

 touch api.ttl
 ```

-In this graph, add a `hydra:ApiDocumentation` resource and a link to the entrypoint.
+In this graph, add a `hydra:ApiDocumentation` resource and link it to the entrypoint.
 The entrypoint is required as per
 the Hydra specification.

 ```diff